ziyoung/better-wilcom-docs/wilcom-docs/CrossStitch/cross-stitch_editing/Change_thread_colors.md

 ## To change thread colors...

-1Select Edit > Colorways.
+1. Select Edit > Colorways.
 The Thread Colors dialog opens.

 ![ThreadColors.png](assets/ThreadColors.png)

-2Enter the total number of colors you want to use in the Threads in Design field.
+2. Enter the total number of colors you want to use in the Threads in Design field.

 Tip: Color palettes are limited to 128 colors.
 36 will fit comfortably at 800 x 600 resolution.

-3Select a thread chart from the Thread Chart list.
+3. Select a thread chart from the Thread Chart list.

-4In the upper panel, select the thread color to change.
+4. In the upper panel, select the thread color to change.

 Tip: To mix your own color, use the Edit button.

-5In the lower panel, select the new thread color and click Assign.
+5. In the lower panel, select the new thread color and click Assign.

 Tip: To find a required color, search using the Search field.